-The 1Inch exchange, thanks to its advanced features and tools, has set itself apart within the DEX space.
-These features, coupled with 1Inch never experiencing a security breach, have resulted in it becoming one of the leading exchange aggregators out there.
-The most notable of those features is comparing prices or rates across various exchanges to seek the best deals possible concerning any swap users want to execute.
-Not to mention the sheer variety of wallets and blockchains on offer here, which can be a big perk for numerous users.
-Also, no fees are charged for withdrawals or deposits.
+Thanks to its advance trading features and multi-blockchain network support 1inch has been able to set itself apart within the Dex Space.
+Exciting trading tools and multi-blockchain support coupled with 1Inch never experiencing any security breach to date have resulted in it become one of the leading aggregator available in market.
+The most notable feature offered by platform is comparing prices or rates across various exchanges to seek the best deals possible concerning any swap users want to execute.

 Comparison Table of Top 5 DEX